Kanban Is Part of Lean Methodology

 An East meets West collaboration

 The story of Lean and Kanban is a tale of enemies that became friends, and of how conflict can result in collaboration, to the benefit of all.
 We all know what the relationship between Japan and the USA was like during World War II.
 What many people are less aware of, is their intense industrial collaboration that followed.
-In the 1050s these two neighbouring countries started a partnership, originating with the Japanese from Toyota going to visit Ford in the US, to learn about their system.
+In the 1950s these two neighboring countries started a partnership, originating with the Japanese from Toyota going to visit Ford in the US, to learn about their system.

-In the late 1970s the shoe was on the other foot, with the Americans visiting their neighbours and coining what they learned into a new management, manufacturing system - Lean.
+In the late 1970s the shoe was on the other foot, with the Americans visiting their neighbors and coining what they learned into a new management, manufacturing system - Lean.
 In 2007 it was reported that as many as 70% of all manufacturing companies in the US were using Lean principles.

 The history of Lean teaches us not to waste great business opportunities through bad relations.